tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 caseTree :: Packed (Tree ': r) -> Either (Packed (Tree ': Tree ': r)) (Int, Packed r)
 ```
 The type is a bit weird, indexed with a list of types: this is because
-in the `Branch` case, we can't return two sub-packed-trees.
+in the `Branch` case, we can't return two packed sub-trees.
 Indeed, we
 don't know the size of the left sub-tree, so we need to traverse it
 before we can get to the right sub-tree.
 Instead we just return a
 packed representation of _two trees_.